HEI’s Honored Donors

 - Plough Foundation

-"I can give because I am just lucky," he says.
+"I can give because I am just lucky," Mickey Coleman once said.
 While luck may have had something to do with it, so did his business sense and his lifelong knack for smart investing.
-Mickey, who feels blessed because he has been able to spend his life doing what he loves, gives to UT in honor of his father.
-In part, his generosity toward the Eye Institute in particular has been inspired by his admiration for Dr. Barrett Haik: "The eyes are the window to the body," Mickey says.
-"Dr. haik has been able to tell me so much about my health from just an eye exam."
+Mickey, who felt blessed to be able to spend his life doing what he loves, gave to UT in honor of his father.
+In part, his generosity toward HEI was inspired by his admiration for Dr. Barrett Haik: "The eyes are the window to the body," Mickey said.
+"Dr. Haik has been able to tell me so much about my health from just an eye exam."
 Mickey attended the University of Tennessee, Knoxville, was a member of Sigma Alpha Epsilon, and lettered in swimming during his college years.
+He passed away in 2014.

 The Siegals, who have a long-standing interest in ophthalmic research, live in New York where Richard is founder and president of Bistate Oil.
 Their gifts to the Campaign for Tennessee support the Siegal Ophthalmology Professorship and the Hamilton Eye Institute.